Rock Machine MC criminal allegations and incidents: Germany

-On December 16, 2012.
-A shootout occurred in the industrial sector of Ulm.
+On December 16, 2012, a shootout occurred in the industrial sector of Ulm.
 Three Full-Patch members of the Rock Machine, consisting of Bestrim B, Blerim B. and Asmon G., met with Murat C. and two other men from the red light district and private security industry for a "debate" – due to a bomb threat against a business.
 All three men were associated with the Bandidos.
 A physical altercation occurred, then Rock Machine member, Asmon, drew his pistol and fired multiple shots.
 A 31-year-old security contractor, Eduard W., was fatally shot and a 41-year-old man, Alex S., who worked in the brothel scene was seriously injured.
 All three members of the Rock Machine MC were arrested.
-They were all facing murder charges, Asmon G. was sentenced to 12 years in prison.
+Eduard W was a former member of the Bandidos, he had also been working as of security at the place where the altercation occurred between the two clubs on May 10, 2011.
+All three Rock Machine members initially faced murder charges, Asmon G. was sentenced to 12 years in prison.
 Due to insufficient evidence, one of the two brother was acquitted, the other B. Brother received a year in prison for "attempted evasion".
 Once he was released, the B. Brothers were disillusioned with the split in the Rock Machine due to Suat Erköse.
 They planned to separate with their supporters.